icamp/snafu/README.md

 # <Hello World!/>

-### This is a repository.
-It's one of the places where I try my hands at web development
+### This repository is one of the places where I try my hands at web development

 You can see it live **[here](https://icamp.netlify.app/)**